 The CoC and the POP will monitor the performance of the clinical centers in retaining participants.
-The CoC will also prepare monthly reports on participant compliance with the DPPOS protocol and participants on inactive follow-up.
+The CoC prepares reports on participant compliance with the DPPOS protocol and participants on inactive follow-up.

 9.4.1.3.
 DPPOS Data Form Completion